International Conference on the Peaceful Uses of Atomic Energy

 Swiss delegates at the 1955 conference, the nuclear physicists Paul Scherrer and Hans H. Staub.

 The International Conference on the Peaceful Uses of Atomic Energy was a series of expert meetings in Geneva, Switzerland, focusing on civilian uses of nuclear energy and developments in nuclear engineering.
-Four conferences were hosted in total, each with significant contributions from nations with nuclear programs and expertise in the field, e. g. the United States, Soviet Union, Great Britain, India, etc. Large volumes of unclassified information were shared and documented in the United Nations' proceedings.
+Four conferences were hosted in total, each with significant contributions from nations with nuclear programs and expertise in the field, e.g. the United States, Soviet Union, Great Britain, and India.
+Large volumes of unclassified information were shared and documented in the United Nations' proceedings.